Road Cyclists Are Ditching Pavement for Gravel

 Hydration and Nutrition

 Gravel rides often venture far from convenience stores.
-Carry more water and food than you think you’ll need:
+Carry more water and food than you think you’ll need.
+I learned this lesson running out of water 15 miles from my car on a hot August ride:

 • Minimum two large bottles for rides under 2 hours